 You already might have received treatment for addiction, going to therapy and anger management programs and with the combination with other recovery programs.
 Whether you’re in treatment or not, there are some things that you can allow to manage your anger.
 It doesn’t have to hinder with your life.

 If you think that you can’t do anything about a current situation, divert it by occupying your mind with something else.
 You can always call a friend: he or she can calm you down.
-You can bake cakes, or watch romantic-comedy movies to make your anger go away.
+You can take up a new hobby or watch movies you enjoy to make your anger go away.

 Inhale.
 Exhale.
 Take a deep breath.
 Close your eyes and then think of something that will soothe you.
 For example, think about an unforgettable, beautiful, and serene memory.